 Blue Ridge Community College average financial aid offer for freshmen students is $4,610.00.
 Approximately 86% of incoming freshmen obtain financial assistance, with the majority being offered as loans.

-Student loans technically fall under the umbrella of 'financial aid', but the only true discount from the cost of college is a grant or scholarship that you do not need to pay back.
+Student loans come included in financial aid packages, however, the only true discount off of the price of college is a grant or scholarship that you do not need to pay back.

-Student debt should be regarded as an “outcome" instead of "aid".
-Learn more on student loan debt at Blue Ridge Community College.
+Student debt should be thought of as an “outcome” rather than “aid”.
+Read more about student loan debt at Blue Ridge Community College.